AGenchev/esc32/README.md

 # code from esc32, reworked in my "gelemodxx" branches.
+Basically I've created 'ESC32 on Bluepill' hardware.
 Hardware is included.
 The main / trunk branch of Bill Nesbitt, I will leave unmodified !!!
 E.t. no pull request will be made, because I have changed too many things.